arjun-menon/alteza/README.md

 pytype alteza  # should have zero errors too
 ```
 Or all at once with: `mypy alteza ; pyre check ; pyright alteza ; pytype alteza`.

-To re-format the code, just run: `black alteza`.

 ### Dependencies